Chiefs fans find lacklustre Soweto derby performance hard to swallow

 There was no moment more embarrassing to Chiefs than what occurred here last Sunday when Cavin Johnson’s charges were knocked out of the last 32 of the Nedbank Cup by Milford FC, a KwaZulu-Natal-based first division team that was campaigning in the amateur ranks just a year ago.

-That Chiefs fans didn't respond with violence towards the clubs' interim coach Johnson after seeing their beloved team losing 5-4 on penalties to Milford was quite a miracle – quite shocking because Chiefs fans have already reacted with violence four times this season.
+That Chiefs fans didn't respond with violence towards the clubs' interim coach Johnson after seeing their beloved team losing 5-4 on penalties to Milford was a miracle — Chiefs fans have already turned violent four times this season.

 Perhaps Amakhosi fans were so shaken by last week’s result that they lost all the energy to conjure up something.